pivotal/docs-tap/scst-policy/configuring.md

 ### <a id="cip-authorities"></a> `authorities`

-Authorities listed in the `authorities` block of the ClusterImagePolicy can be `key` or `keyless` specifications.
+Authorities listed in the `authorities` block of the ClusterImagePolicy are `key` or `keyless` specifications.

 Each `key` authority can contain a PEM-encoded ECDSA public key, a `secretRef`,